 FOR IMMEDIATE RELEASE

 Washington, D.C.
-(April 7, 2020) – The National Council for Behavioral Health and the American Society of Addiction Medicine (ASAM) have requested a $38.5 billion infusion of emergency funds for behavioral health organizations (BHOs) to avert a large-scale public health calamity, with a significant portion of these emergency funds dedicated to BHOs enrolled in Medicaid and serving some of the nation’s most vulnerable individuals.
+(April 7, 2020) – The National Council for Mental Wellbeing and the American Society of Addiction Medicine (ASAM) have requested a $38.5 billion infusion of emergency funds for behavioral health organizations (BHOs) to avert a large-scale public health calamity, with a significant portion of these emergency funds dedicated to BHOs enrolled in Medicaid and serving some of the nation’s most vulnerable individuals.

 In their emergency request to congressional leadership, the National Council and ASAM, on behalf of a coalition of 40 mental health and addiction stakeholders, highlighted that BHOs nationwide are in an economic crisis and in jeopardy of failing because of the COVID-19 pandemic.
 If BHOs fail, millions of people living with mental illness or addiction will flood health centers, urgent care facilities and emergency departments, all of which are already over-burdened.
 BHOs need this emergency funding in the next legislative package to combat the economic and health care effects of COVID-19, maintain operations and ensure stability for the duration of the crisis.